Sheila Kuehl: Los Angeles County Board of Supervisors

-Los Angeles County limits its Supervisors to three consecutive four-year terms in accord with a 2002 measure.
-When running for the office she was asked if she missed acting and responded that the camaraderie in public service mirrored her favorite aspect of acting, and then stated "I suppose if I get to be a supervisor and then I'm termed out, I'll be, you know, fairly elderly but still able to do things, and then I guess my ambition would be to be Betty White for a couple of years."
+When running for supervisor Kuehl was asked if she missed acting and responded that the camaraderie in public service mirrored her favorite aspect of acting, and then stated "I suppose if I get to be a supervisor and then I'm termed out, I'll be, you know, fairly elderly but still able to do things, and then I guess my ambition would be to be Betty White for a couple of years."

-Reflecting on her political career Kuehl told an interviewer, "I was very proud of the fact that I wasn't too frightened to run for office as a gay person.
+Reflecting on her political career, Kuehl told an interviewer, "I was very proud of the fact that I wasn't too frightened to run for office as a gay person.
 [You imagine] people making anonymous phone calls in the middle of the night to tell you you're a horrible person only in worse language than that, or imagine getting spat at.
 It's the same thing people go through about coming out.
 But it turns out to be much better than you expect."

-On November 24, 2020, the Los Angeles County Board of Supervisors voted to uphold the county ban on outdoor dining, with Kuehl voting in favor of the ban and referring to the ongoing situation as a "serious health emergency".
+On November 24, 2020, the Los Angeles County Board of Supervisors voted to uphold the COVID-19-related county ban on outdoor dining, with Kuehl voting in favor of the ban and referring to the ongoing situation as a "serious health emergency".

 In 2022, UCLA named her the Edward A. Dickson Alum of the Year.

 On September 14, 2022, deputies from the Los Angeles County Sheriff's Department served Kuehl with a search warrant.
-The warrant is related to an investigation into Kuehl's involvement with an alleged "pay to play" scheme; a former County official claimed that Kuehl and others improperly awarded a series of contracts for sexual harassment training programs.
+The warrant was related to an investigation into Kuehl's involvement with an alleged "pay to play" scheme; a former County official claimed that Kuehl and others improperly awarded a series of contracts for sexual harassment training programs.
 A few days after the raids, the California Department of Justice took over the investigation.
-In an August 2024 court approved agreement ending the investigation, they stated there was "insufficient evidence to support the filing of any criminal charges".
+In an August 2024 court-approved agreement ending the investigation, they stated there was "insufficient evidence to support the filing of any criminal charges".

+Kuehl did not seek re-election to the Board of Supervisors in 2022.